XifengGood/4DVisualization/README.md

 This folder contains your sketch (aka the code that draws stuff).
 This is where you'll make your script for your game.
-If you need to use several files, add more .js files and `import` them into your project.
+If you need to use several files, add more .ts files and `import` them into your project.

 ### ← .eslintrc.json